Loxley, South Yorkshire: Buildings and landmarks

 Old water troughs in the village centre.

-Loxley has no extensive shopping area with most of the residents commuting to Hillsborough to do their shopping.
+Loxley has no extensive shopping area, with most of the residents commuting to Hillsborough to do their shopping.
 There are three public houses in the area, the best known of which is the Admiral Rodney; the pub has a long history and was originally named after George Brydges Rodney, 1st Baron Rodney after his defeat of the French in the Battle of the Saintes in 1782.
 The current Admiral Rodney dates from 1957 when the old pub was demolished and a new one built further back from the road.
 The Nag's Head is in the small rural hamlet of Stacey Bank and is surrounded by farm buildings at the very west of the suburb.
 The Wisewood Inn is the most easterly of the three and is situated in the Normandale area.

 After the closure and sale into private ownership of Loxley Methodist Church in 2012, there are no longer any places of worship in Loxley.
 The church building being situated at the junction of Loxley Road and Low Matlock Lane; this was built in 1885.
 Loxley United Reformed Church, a Grade II* listed building, located near the junction on Loxley Road and Rowell Lane was constructed in 1787 and closed in 1993 and is now in private ownership although the burial ground is still used, in 2016 the chapel was destroyed by fire and as of 2020 still sits as an empty shell surrounded by construction fencing.
 There is one school in the area: Loxley Primary School opened in 1911 and is situated on Rodney Hill; it has just over 200 pupils between the ages of 4 and 11.
 Senior pupils in the area go to Bradfield School in Worrall.

-Hepworths refractory site
+Hepworth's refractory site

 The site of the former Hepworth's refractory works (previously Marshalls, Wraggs and Carblox works) was purchased by the house building company, Bovis Homes Group who intended to build 500 homes on the site in plans released in 2006.
 However the plans have met opposition from the Loxley Valley Protection Society, the Loxley Valley Design Group, the Campaign to Protect Rural England and Bradfield Parish Council.
 Bovis have not received permission to go ahead with the development and as of 2020 the site is still a derelict industrial site.